GGShinobi/pygame/docs/reST/tut/SpriteIntro.rst

 there is also a :meth:`groups() <pygame.sprite.Sprite.groups>` method, which returns a list of the current groups containing the sprite.

-When using the your Sprite classes it's best to think of them as "valid" or "alive" when they are belonging to one or more ``Groups``.
+When using your Sprite classes it's best to think of them as "valid" or "alive" when they are belonging to one or more ``Groups``.
 When you remove the instance from all groups pygame will clean up the object.
 (Unless you have your own references to the instance somewhere else.)
 The :meth:`kill()